-Thika Road construction project overview
+Thika Road project overview

 Thika road construction project, which kicked off in April 2009, is now complete and the new superhighway has been officially opened.
 Read full story here.